no-garlic/lyrical/README.md

 3 - Move Next and Prev Buttons - try just under the page 3 - Review all code from LLM
 3 - Update code documentation (use co-pilot)
+3 - Apply the LLM Rules (like exclude word, include word, start with word) in code as a final check before sending text to page

 https://platform.openai.com/docs/pricing